andreas-kupries/aktive/doc-internal/spec-code.md

 Per declared user type the generator emits

-  - A C define, i.e. a symbol, mapping the type to an integer number.

-  - A description structure for the type, of runtime type `aktive_type_spec` containing

-      - A pointer to a function converting a value of the user type into its equivalent `Tcl_Obj*`.

-  - The above description structures are collected in a single C array variable `aktive_type_descriptor`.
-This array is indexed by the type symbols.

-  - A function declaration for the converter function mentioned above.
+  - A function declaration for the type's converter function.

   - An implementation for this function.
 The implementation wraps the C code fragment provided to the type in its DSL declaration command.